 In this section, the analysis of four specific examples from Section \ref{subsec5_3} is detailed, each illustrating a distinct issue encountered in the application of the DGSNA.
 Each example is associated with a particular filter metric that has been triggered due to identified errors, demonstrating how the system can prevent incorrect or inadequate data from progressing through the audio generation process.
 Figure \ref{fig10} outlines the general workflow for four specific examples.
 Here is the analysis of specific issues:

-\begin{itemize} \item \textbf{First Example (Figure \ref{fig10}.a):} The response fails to adhere to the 3-shot format provided, contains logical inconsistencies, lacks essential details such as scene dimensions and coordinate points, and fails to provide translations. \item \textbf{Second Example (Figure \ref{fig10}.b):} The position of the microphone overlap the source of the crowd chatter, which will result in avoiding the crowd chatter from completely masking the other sounds. \item \textbf{Third Example (Figure \ref{fig10}.c):} Locations mentioned in the response exceeds the defined dimensions of the scene.
+\begin{itemize} \item \textbf{First Example (Figure \ref{fig10}.a):} The response fails to adhere to the 3-shot format provided, contains logical inconsistencies, lacks essential details such as scene dimensions and coordinate points, and fails to provide translations. \item \textbf{Second Example (Figure \ref{fig10}.b):} Positioning the microphone to overlap the source of the crowd chatter helps prevent the background noise from completely masking other sounds. \item \textbf{Third Example (Figure \ref{fig10}.c):} Locations mentioned in the response exceed the defined dimensions of the scene.
 Such discrepancies can lead to computational errors (e.g., ValueError) when the data is used in subsequent processes like the RIR filter. \item \textbf{Fourth Example (Figure \ref{fig10}.d):} The response includes fewer noise types than the targeted number set in the BET prompt, which is specified as 2.
 Insufficient variety in noise types compromises the depth and authenticity of the scene simulation, reducing its effectiveness in creating a believable acoustic environment. \end{itemize}